-Trivia: Even though Starscream was killed in the movie, he came back in 2 later TV episodes as a ghost.
-He also appeared in 1 Beast Wars episode.
+Trivia: Even though Starscream was killed in the movie, he came back in two later TV episodes as a ghost.
+He also appeared in one Beast Wars episode.

 Trivia: It seems Huffer dies in the movie, but you don't see this character get killed.
 The evidence is that in the episode "Dark Awakening" the Autobots find a graveyard ship with a lot of the killed of characters bodies inside, and one grave says Huffer on it.